Differentially Private Boxplots: Case study

 \section{Case study}

 We now conduct an exploratory data analysis via boxplots, within the framework of differential privacy.
-To maintain the authenticity of the case study, privacy budgets are proportionally distributed across all visualizations explored in the process of addressing each question.
-To elaborate, out of the total budget ($\epsilon = 1$), each visualization is assigned a privacy budget equal to the number of boxplots in the visualization, divided by the number of boxplots on all generated visualizations.
-The purpose for this allocation is to provide more budget for visualizations where the data is partitioned more times and hence sample sizes are smaller.
-Code for replicating these findings has been made publicly accessible \cite{}.
+We consider two business inquiries, each with a privacy budget of $\epsilon = 1$.
+Each inquiry consists of several visualizations.
+The privacy budget for each visualization is proportional to the number of boxplots in the visualization.
+To elaborate, out of the total budget ($\epsilon = 1$), each visualization (and therefore, as a result of parallel composition, each boxplot) is assigned a privacy budget equal to the number of boxplots in the visualization, divided by the number of boxplots on all generated visualizations.
+We chose this allocation so that more budget is allotted to visualizations where the data is partitioned more times.
+The intuition is that if the data is partitioned more times, then each boxplot in the visualization has a sample size which is smaller.Code for replicating our visualizations has been made publicly accessible \cite{}.

 We analyze a dataset containing Airbnb listing prices and associated metrics within New York City (NYC) in 2019 \citep{airbnb}.
 After removing listings priced above 500 US dollars (USD) and requiring minimum nights of stay fewer than 10, this dataset has $n=40738$ observations and $d=4$ explanatory variables of business interest.
 We only consider listings priced below 500 USD, and so we set $a=0$ and $b=500$.
-We address two distinct business inquiries:
+We address two distinct business inquiries, the first of which is presented.
+The second one, due to space requirements, is deferred to Appendix \ref{app::case2}.

-\subsubsection{Inquiry 1: Do discernible patterns emerge in Airbnb listing prices across various boroughs in New York City and differing room types?}
+\textbf{Inquiry 1: Do discernible patterns emerge in Airbnb listing prices across various boroughs in New York City and differing room types?}

-The dataset encompasses five distinct boroughs within New York City, namely Bronx, Brooklyn, Manhattan, Queens, and Staten Island, alongside three offered room types: Entire Home, Private Room, and Shared Room.
-We present three visualizations: boxplots of prices by borough, by room type, and a combined visualization of prices by borough and room type.
+The dataset encompasses five distinct boroughs within New York City, namely the Bronx, Brooklyn, Manhattan, Queens, and Staten Island, alongside three offered room types: Entire Home, Private Room, and Shared Room.
+We present three visualizations: boxplots of prices by borough, room type, and by borough and room type combinations.
 These generate 5, 3, and 15 boxplots, respectively, totaling 23.

 The differentially private boxplots are displayed in Figure \ref{fig:real_data_borough}, juxtaposed with their non-private counterparts.
 Only looking at the differentially private boxplots, Figure \ref{fig:real_data_borough} reveals that prices predominantly lie in the bottom end of the range [0,500], with a right skew and heavy right tail observed across all boroughs and room types, except for in the Bronx, and for shared rooms.
 The distribution of prices in the Bronx still exhibits a right skew, but has light tails.
 The distribution of prices for shared rooms appears to be symmetric, with light tails.
 Notably, prices appear elevated for Manhattan.
 As expected, entire homes are priced higher than shared spaces.
 The right-most plot, which displays prices by both borough and room type, affirms previous observations, except shared rooms in Staten Island and the Bronx.
 Staten Island and the Bronx exhibits higher variability for shared rooms.